Vyral/adam-rodriguez/_drafts/interest-rates.md

 {% include youtube.html %}

-Low interest rates are really driving our market right now.
-Here’s how.
+<center>Low interest rates are really driving our market right now.
+Here’s how.</center>

 We have some exciting news to share with you today.
 Recently, the interest rates took a second dip this year.
 Last year, they were around 5%, but have dropped to under 4% since.